 If you live in a tourist hotspot then you might consider attempting a house swap to get your holiday cottage on the Isle of Wight for nothing.

 The best site I've found for house swaps is Guardian Home Exchange.
-When I checked, they had seven Isle of Wight properties which were available for swaps.
+When I checked, they had four Isle of Wight properties which were available for swaps.

 The best site I've found for house swaps is Guardian Home Exchange.
-When I checked, they had seven Isle of Wight properties which were available for swaps.
+When I checked, they had four Isle of Wight properties which were available for swaps.

 Option 11: House Sitting

 House sitting involves offering your house for free in exchange for your plants and pets being cared for by strangers.
-The biggest site I've found is Trusted House Sitters - last time I checked there were three 'house sitting assignments' on the Isle of Wight.
+The biggest site I've found is Trusted House Sitters.
+Last time I checked there were 12 'house sitting assignments' on the Isle of Wight.
 Obviously, you need to be an animal lover and willing to fulfil owner demands such as daily walks.

 It costs £99 to become a registered sitter, but if you can get a week's holiday accommodation for that then it's a bargain.